jimmy-guzman/jimmy.codes/src/_posts/how-i-built-simple-blogfolio.md

 - the ability to leverage popular frameworks to build components
 - render pages from markdown

-All this meant that it was perfect to build a simple performant blogfolio while still using [React](https://reactjs.org/).
+This meant that it was perfect to build a simple performant blogfolio while still using [React](https://reactjs.org/).
 But it's still in [beta](https://github.com/withastro/astro#project-status), so it's lacking features such as easy image optimization, bug-free developer experience tooling, build customization, and [others](https://github.com/withastro/astro/issues/1222).
-Still, I'm still very optimistic about Astro's future and who knows, I might refactor this site to use Astro in the future.
+Still, I'm very optimistic about Astro's future and who knows, I might refactor this site to use Astro in the future.

 Due to Astro lacking the features I mentioned, I went with the popular and proven framework, [NextJS](https://nextjs.org/).

 ### Markdown Content

 Since [NextJS](https://nextjs.org/) does not come with [out-the-box Markdown support like Astro](https://docs.astro.build/en/guides/markdown-content/) we have to roll our own.
-NextJS gives us a [great example](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript#a-statically-generated-blog-example-using-nextjs-markdown-and-typescript) powered by [remark](https://github.com/gnab/remark#remark)(like Astro) of how to do this but I wanted to leverage NextJS's [image component](https://nextjs.org/docs/basic-features/image-optimization).
+NextJS gives us a [great example](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript#a-statically-generated-blog-example-using-nextjs-markdown-and-typescript) powered by [remark](https://github.com/gnab/remark#remark)(like Astro) of how to do this but I wanted to leverage NextJS's [image component](https://nextjs.org/docs/basic-features/image-optimization) which gives features such as:

 - improved performance by serving the correct size with modern image formats
 - visual stability by preventing [Cumulative Layout Shift](https://nextjs.org/learn/seo/web-performance/cls)